 When fasting, cells initiate repair processes.
 Iconic biohacker Dave Asprey says, “Intermittent fasting can promote autophagy in your neurons – that’s when they get rid of damaged cells, toxins, and waste.
 Autophagy is partially responsible for the boost in mental clarity you may experience during intermittent fasting.”
 7 Fasting can also cause some positive changes in sirtuins, a class of genes that regulates lifespan.8 Researchers hope to conduct further studies to see if fasting can extend lifespan since similar results have been found in studies on rats - fasting rats were found to live about 35% longer!

 By making one’s body more sensitive to insulin, promoting autophagy in cells, and by forcing the body to use its fat reserves for energy, an intermittent fasting schedule can reduce inflammation.
 Insulin sensitivity means lower blood sugar, and high blood sugar is a major cause of inflammation.
 Autophagy, by ‘cleansing’ old cells, reduces inflammation too.
 The breaking down of fats for energy leads to the release of ketones (where the keto diet gets its name).
-One of these ketones has been shown to prevent certain inflammatory responses.9
+One of these ketones has been shown to prevent certain flare-up responses.9

 The intersection of CBD and intermittent fasting